micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 One special useful application of the cooperative mode is for debugging possible inter-thread race conditions.
 In case of strange behaviours that might be associated with synchronisation problems, if disabling preemption solves the problem, then an inter-thread race condition is highly probable.
 It the problem is still present in cooperative mode, than most probably the race condition involves the interrupt service routines.
 In both cases, the cure is to use critical sections where needed.

 µOS++ implements both cooperative and preemptive multi-tasking.

+### The scheduler timer

+Most schedulers keep track of time, at least for handling timeouts.
+Technically this is implemented with a periodic hardware timer, and timeouts are expressed in timer ticks.

+A common frequency for the scheduler timer is 1000 Hz, which gives a resolution of 1 ms for the scheduler derived clock.

+For preemptive schedulers, the same timer can be used to trigger context switches.

+Acknowledging the importance of a system timer, ARM defined SysTick as a common timer for Cortex-M devices, which makes it a perfect match for the scheduler timer.

 ### Thread interruption/cancellation